-Page 0602 Appendix 2 Subpage 3 Diversity and Learning Environment Dental Public Health RC CODA Winter 2025 c. actions aimed at enhancing the learning environment based on the results of regular evaluation.
+Page 502 Appendix 2 Subpage 3 Diversity and Learning Environment Dental Laboratory Technology RC CODA Winter 2025 c. actions aimed at enhancing the learning environment based on the results of regular evaluation.
 Intent: The dental education program should ensure collaboration, mutual respect, cooperation, and harmonious relationships between and among administrators, faculty, students, staff, and alumni.
 The program should also support and cultivate the development of professionalism and ethical behavior by fostering diversity of faculty, students, and staff, open communication, leadership, and scholarship.
-Examples of evidence to demonstrate compliance may include: Established policies regarding ethical behavior by faculty, staff and students that are regularly reviewed and readily available Development of a Code of Conduct Training to recognize and mitigate microaggressions, implicit and explicit bias, racism, gender identity and sexual orientation, hate speech, or other derogatory or harmful behaviors Student, faculty, and patient staff groups involved in promoting diversity, professionalism and/or leadership support for their activities Focus groups and/or surveys directed towards gathering information on student, faculty, patient, and alumni and staff perceptions of the eultural learning environment Dranosad Standay Proposed Standar 1-3 The dental school must have policies and practices related to diversity and inclusion consistent with University policies and state law to: a. achieve appropriate levels of diversity among its students, faculty and staff; b. a. engage in ongoing systematic and focused efforts to attract and retain students, faculty, and staff from diverse backgrounds; and c. b. systematically evaluate comprehensive strategies to improve the institutional climate for dental school's diversity and inclusion.; and d. c. engage in actions aimed at enhancing the program's diversity and inclusion based on results of regular evaluation.
+Examples of evidence to demonstrate compliance may include: • Established policies regarding ethical behavior by faculty, staff and students that are regularly reviewed and readily available Development of a Code of Conduct • Training to recognize and mitigate microaggressions, implicit and explicit bias, racism, gender identity and sexual orientation, hate speech, or other derogatory or harmful behaviors Student, faculty, and patient staff groups involved in promoting diversity, professionalism and/or leadership support for their activities • Focus groups and/or surveys directed towards gathering information on student, faculty, patient, and alumni and staff perceptions of the cultural learning environment perceptions of the cultural rearining environment Propos ed Standard The dental school must have policies and practices related to 1-3 diversity and inclusion consistent with University policies and state law to: a. achieve appropriate levels of diversity among its students, faculty and staff; b. a. engage in ongoing systematic and focused efforts to attract and retain students, faculty, and staff from diverse backgrounds; and e. b. systematically evaluate comprehensive strategies to improve the institutional climate for dental school's diversity and inclusion.; and d. c. engage in actions aimed at enhancing the program's diversity and inclusion based on results of regular evaluation.
 Intent: The dental school should develop strategies to address the dimensions of diversity including, structure, curriculum and institutional climate.
-The dental school should articulate s its expectations regarding diversity, equity, inclusion, and belonging across its academic community in the context of local and national responsibilities, and regularly assess how well such expectations are being achieved.
-Schools could incorporate elements of diversity and inclusion in their planning that include, but are not limited to .
+The dental school should articulates its expectations regarding diversity, equity, inclusion, and belonging across its academic community in the context of local and national responsibilities, and regularly assess how well such expectations are being achieved.
+Schools could incorporate elements of diversity and inclusion in their planning that include, but are not limited to,